40509178/Corrie-Resit/README.md

 ## Requirements Met

-32 requirements of 32 requirements have been implemented, which is 100%
+8 requirements of the 8 requirements have been implemented, which is 100%.